amberstar/State/README.md

 * extremely light weight code base
 * low dependency surface area
+* zero magic with custom operators

 The encoding and decoding process is also decoupled from the data conversion format.
 All models are encoded and decoded to an intermediate Key-Value dictionary.
-The Key-Value data is then either decoded into a model, or converted to a target format (bin, plist, json).
+From there the Key-Value data is then either decoded into a model, or converted to a target format (bin, plist, json).
 ![<Protocol Oriented>](Docs/Resources/diag1.png)

 ![<Protocol Oriented>](Docs/Resources/diag4.png)